There are many variations on both methods.

 And a curved top to the cabin will not only look good but drain water away much more quickly than a flat top.

-The sides also need to curve in a horizontal plane to reflect the curve of the hull not only for looks but to allow for usable side decks.
+The sides also need to curve in a horizontal plane to reflect the curve of the hole not only for looks but to allow for usable side decks.

 Some of the most elegantly beautiful designs have only very subtitle amounts of sheer, tumblehome and curve.